The Kitchen Dinner Restaurant Review, Millbrae

 Honey Pepper Beef Short Ribs ($13)- Not big on quantity, more red and green bell peppers than meat, but good flavor.
 The version with papaya is $13.80 and even better.

-Peking style Pork Ribs ($13) were cooked perfectly.
+Peking style Pork Ribs ($15) were cooked perfectly and slightly tangy.
 Lots of sweet and sour style sauce on pork ribs with a bit of onions.

 Geoduck Clam and Snap peas (Market price) – Tender and plentiful Geoduck clam stir fried along with crispy peas.
 Very good dish.
 Geoduck looks ugly in their tank but taste wonderful.
 On another occasion we had Geoduck with Jicama.
 Nice chewy, crunchy action.